 TrackMaven found that 1 am on Fridays is the best time to pin.

-With the results of the studies and demographic info about the platforms, we’ve made good progress on identifying the posting time for your brand.
+With the results of the studies and demographic info about the primary social networks, we’ve made good progress on identifying the best time to post for your brand.
 Now, let’s move on to the second important factor.

 What is your audience’s location?

 Also, if you have an international audience, then you’ll need to post 24 hours a day.

 On Twitter, you can get away with a higher frequency, if your tweets are value-adding and engaging.